About Global RTOFS

 available here.

-model (Mehra and Rivin, 2010), the global ocean forecast system runs once a
+RTOFS model (Mehra and Rivin, 2010), the global ocean forecast system

-sources and remotely sensed SST, SSH and sea-ice concentrations.
-The
+sensed SST, SSH and sea-ice concentrations.
+The operational ocean

-operational ocean model configuration has 32 hybrid layers and a horizontal
+model configuration has 32 hybrid layers and a horizontal grid size of

 Results include daily volume and 3 hourly surface fields in netCDF format